casework/casework.github.io/releases/0.5.0/index.md

 ## Migration guidance

 From CASE 0.4.0 to CASE 0.5.0, includes
-* @Alex: ***Something about either removing or renaming `investigation:startTime` and `investigation:endTime`***
-* More??
+* Any usage of `investigation:startTime` and `investigation:endTime` should be replaced with `uco-core:startTime` and `uco-core:endTime`, respectively.

 ## Release Notes

 ### Focus

 The focus of this release is on:
-* changing the current property restrictions and domain assertions to SHACL class shapes in order to provide data restriction verification;
+* Changing the current property restrictions and domain assertions to SHACL class shapes in order to provide data restriction verification;
-* CASE adopts and imports UCO 0.7.0, which includes changes brought forward by the CASE community.
+* Adopting and importing UCO 0.7.0, which includes changes brought forward by the CASE community.

 ### Changes